Skip to main content

 #

-The HuggingFace token (needed for pyannote’s gated models) lives at ~/.config/whisper/hf-token and is mounted read-only into the container:
+The HuggingFace token (needed for pyannote’s gated models) lives at ~/.config/whisper/hf-token and is mounted read-only into the container.
+The optional Z.ai API key for cloud correction goes in ~/.config/whisper/zai-key.
+No secrets baked into the Docker image.

 The journey (or: it wasn’t that simple)